AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 From there, navigate to `Route Tables`.

 Here, also, you can see the eight route tables that the Controller created.
 They are mapped to each subnet.
-The Public Subnets have a 0/0 route pointing to the Internet Gateway, which the Controller also deployed.
+The Public Routing Tables have a 0/0 route pointing to the Internet Gateway, that the Controller also deployed.

 ## 4. GCP VPC